FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 VALUES (?, ?)
 ```

 This is a pretty useful query to have prepared, if we were creating users often, it
 would be unfortunate to have to pay for the text to bytecode processing each time.
 But now what happens if we wanted to add a new column our user table.

 ```sql
 ALTER TABLE user ADD COLUMN deleted BOOL;
 ```

 This might cause a problem with our prepared statement since it wouldn't know what
 to do with this new column.
-To handle this sqlite will automatically recompile to
+To handle this sqlite will automatically recompile the
-prepared statement if this number has changed since it was last used.
+prepared statement if this number has changed since it was last used and report an
+error to those processes.

 Alright, now we know what it does, let's parse it.
 This one is going to again use
 our helper since it is another `u32`, we first want to add that to our struct